algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport6.md

 ### Management Documents

-All the management documents are written except for the Post Mortem file that is missing, because it is not finished yet.
-It will be written by Friday 25th March.
+All the management documents have been written, except for the Post-Mortem file, which is still missing because it has not been completed yet.
+It will be finalized by Friday, March 25th.